frederikschubert/gwil/Readme.md

 - Added the GW calculation to a DQN agent on `CartPole-v0` and try to immitate a static expert policy.
     - First experiments reach an average return of 50 after 7500 steps.
+- Added the plain sinkhorn calculation and got better results immediately.